 1. Eviction Notice

 The first step to the eviction proceedings in Texas is serving them with written notice of eviction.
-The written notice must indicate the violation committed as well as the notice period.
+The written notice to vacate must indicate the violation committed as well as the notice period.

 There are various eviction notice types.
 They are as follows: